angular/components/src/lib/toolbar/toolbar.md

 `'primary'`, `'accent'`, or `'warn'`.

 ### Accessibility
-Toolbar items without text or labels should be given a meaningful label via `aria-label` or `aria-labelledby`.
+By default, the toolbar assumes that it will be used in a purely decorative fashion and thus sets no roles, ARIA attributes, or keyboard shortcuts.
+This is equivalent to having a sequence of `<div>` elements on the page.

+Generally, the toolbar is used as a header where `role="header"` would be appropriate.

+Only if the use-case of the toolbar match that of role="toolbar", the user should add the role and an appropriate label via `aria-label` or `aria-labelledby`.